Emergency Call Systems >> Door Monitoring Systems

 Our senior monitoring systems for nursing homes and assisted living facilities are perfect for wander management.
 The door monitor alarm helps staff keep track of individuals who are prone to wandering, such as those with dementia or Alzheimer’s.
 Using dementia wandering management devices near all exits of the building ensures the safety of some of your most vulnerable residents.

 Unique Door Monitoring System Settings and Options

 The Series 1000 Door Monitoring System offers our customers a full range of options to help you design the right system for every application.
 Consider how a typical nursing home makes full use of the Series 1000:

 The master panel controls and monitors each door in the system constantly—including exterior, stairwell, and individual room doors.
-During the day, the main entrance is left open and disarmed, as are the doors to individual individual’s rooms—a status signified by steady green LEDs.
+During the day, the main entrance is left open and disarmed, as are the doors to individuals' rooms—a status signified by steady green LEDs.